 Parents of dependent students who are enrolled at least half-time may be eligible for a Federal Direct Plus Loan.
 These loans are based on creditworthiness.
 Parents may borrow up to the cost of education less all other financial aid.
-Parents should complete a Plus Loan credit consent form with the Financial Aid Office to begin the process and confirm their credit approval.
+Parents should complete the PLUS application at sstudentloans.gov.
 Repayment of principal and interest begins within 60 days of receipt of the loan.
-For the 2013-2014 academic year the interest rate on PLUS loans in the Direct Loan program is set at a fixed interest rate of 6.41%.
-For loans made after July 1, 2014 these rates are subject to change.
+For the 2014-15 academic year the interest rate on PLUS loans in the Direct Loan program is set at a fixed interest rate of 7.21%.
+For loans made after July 1, 2015these rates are subject to change.

 Parent PLUS loan borrowers have the option of beginning repayment 60 days after the loan is fully disbursed or delaying repayment (with interest accruing) for a period of time that includes up until six months after the student graduates or ceases to be enrolled at least half-time.